- Conservation status

 - Doing OK

 These dive-bombing daredevils are equipped with bubble-wrapping on their chest and face to protect them from the impact of the water.
-Also, they have no external nostrils.
-Instead, their nostrils are in their mouth, and they have transformer eyes that change shape to help them see underwater.
+They have no external nostrils.
+Instead, they’re tucked inside their mouth.
+The tākapu also have transformer eyes that change shape to help them see underwater.

 Campaign Manager